 Yes, but you must ask for accommodations well ahead of time.

 The College Board runs the PSAT/NMSQT and the PSAT 10, the SAT, and SAT Subject Tests, so all requests for accommodations on any of those tests need to go through the College Board’s Services for Students with Disabilities.
 Students whose disabilities would limit their ability to take the test as given may be eligible for accommodations from the College Board.
 Disabilities must be documented and students must also submit proof that they need a particular accommodation.
 Instead of working directly with Services for Students with Disabilities, it is in your best interest to request College Board accommodations through your school; this will simplify the process.
-If you wish to submit a paper request yourself, you can request the forms by:
+If you wish to submit a paper request yourself, you can submit your eligibility form and supporting documentation by:

 London, KY 40742